dellaert/19F-4476/proj1.md

 ## Data

 We provide you with 5 pairs of aligned images which can be merged reasonably well into hybrid images.
 The alignment is super important because it affects the perceptual grouping (read the paper for details).
 We encourage you to create additional examples (e.g. change of expression, morph between different objects, change over time, etc.).
-See the [hybrid images project page](http://cvcl.mit.edu/hybrid_gallery/gallery.html) for some inspiration.
-The project page also contains materials from the authors' [SIGGRAPH presentation](http://cvcl.mit.edu/publications/publications.html).

 For the example shown at the top of the page, the two original images look like this:
 <center>